GlastonburyC/DSEA/README.md

 1. Overall test for psuedogene enrichment given expression background.

-2. Mark trans-eQTLs that are pseudogenes
+2. Mark *trans*-eQTLs that are pseudogenes

 3. eQTLs that are members of gene families are also marked.
 If gene families are all in *cis*, multi-gene families can also create multiple spurious *cis*-eQTL signals in which no one 'causal' gene can be selected.